Sanvi8081/Sanvi8081/README.md

-💻 Aspiring Backend Developer passionate about building scalable applications.
+💻 Building scalable backend systems with NestJS, FastAPI, PostgreSQL and exploring AI-powered applications.

 🚀 Currently working with FastAPI, NestJS, and PostgreSQL to strengthen my backend development skills.